justinmk/vim-sneak/README.md

 #### How can I replace `f` and/or `t` with *one-character* Sneak?

 Sneak provides `<Plug>` convenience-mappings for `f` and `t` 1-character-sneak.
-These mappings do *not* invoke streak-mode, even if you have it enabled.
+These mappings do *not* invoke label-mode, even if you have it enabled.
 ```
     "replace 'f' with 1-char Sneak
     nmap f <Plug>Sneak_f